sjroma/sjroma.github.io/cmshogscan/README.md

 [HOG\[SCAN\]](https://www.hogscan.com) is a content management system (CMS) designed to help HOG chapters set up a responsive, easy to maintain website.
 The pages here started off as notes to myself and to share with team members but I'm going to open this up to any chapter that uses HOG\[SCAN\] in the hopes that they will help someone else.

+If anyone has something they would like to see added here, has something to contribute, or would like to ask me a question please feel free to [send me an email](mailto:webmaster@raleighhog.com).

 ---

 **[HOG\[SCAN\] Setup Notes](https://sjroma.github.io/cmshogscan/cmswebsite/)** - HOG\[SCAN\] uses role base permissions to restrict network access based on a members role.
 This page gives a brief description of the various roles and the access granted to each one.